viswa9688/Amazon-Groupon/NOTIFICATION_SYSTEM.md

 ## Conclusion

-The notification system provides comprehensive coverage of all requested scenarios (S1-S6) with:
+The notification system provides comprehensive coverage of all requested scenarios (S1-S7) with:
 - ✅ Real-time notifications via email, in-app messages
 - ✅ Relevant details (group name, product info, payment amount, deadlines)
 - ✅ Updated shipping status tracking
 - ✅ Prompt delivery of notifications
 - ✅ Robust error handling and logging
+- ✅ Daily group owner reminders for incomplete groups
+- ✅ Seller order notifications when orders are placed

 The system is production-ready and integrates seamlessly with the existing application architecture.